 - What is the total cost of ownership?
 Projectors are not just a one-time investment.
 Museums with a high volume of projectors and high usage of those projectors should choose models that won’t require frequent lamp replacements and other costly maintenance.

 Projectors used in museums also need to perform well in large spaces with a lot of ambient light, as well as provide high definition, high contrast images that can be easily seen and understood by people standing both close by and far away.

-Why 4K Is the Best Museum Experience with 4K Projectors
+Why the Best Museum Experience is with 4K Projectors

 For most museums, a 4K projector is the best solution and, thanks to new products on the market such as the Optoma 4K500, they are now very affordable as well.

 The Optoma 4K500 provides all the features we discussed above and much more.
 A simple, embedded control panel allows you to easily control zoom, focus and lens direction.
 Intuitive controls also make images easy to square up with the correct size and aspect ratios.

 High Dynamic Range (HDR) means whiter whites and darker darks that make images pop merits to greater contrast and color range.
 And, thanks to an 8.3 million pixel display—nearly four times the average HD display pixel count— 4K projectors create more detailed images that better support a fully immersive experience.

 4K projectors are also compatible with non-UHD content—a key factor for museums dealing with antique photographs and other older media—and can “upscale” existing video content to sharper, clearer, higher resolution 4K UHD images.

 Although they are less expensive than ever before, 4K projectors still represent a significant investment for museums.
 Luckily, it’s money that will come back to them quickly.

 Every year, the direct economic impact of people going to museums and other cultural institutions comes to around $21 billion.
 That's a result of about 850 million visits, and technology has only driven those numbers higher.